 Timor-Leste is a nation comprising half of the island of Timor, in Southeast Asia.
-Timor-Leste is highly vulnerable to climate-related disasters, and is considered the seventh most disaster-prone country in the world.
+Timor-Leste is highly vulnerable to climate-related disasters as many communities live alongside the 700km of coastline.
 Women and girls are disproportionately affected by the negative consequences of drought, landslides, and floods.
 Gender-based violence is prevalent across Timor-Leste and research shows that climate emergencies can lead to further increases in domestic violence.

 Hamriik Project